partykit/partykit/apps/blog/src/content/blog/party-io-a-socket-io-backend-for-partykit.md

 description: We are super excited to announce the release of Party.IO, a Socket.IO backend for PartyKit!
 ---

-## 🎈 Party.IO - a socket.io backend for PartyKit
+## 🎈 Party.IO - a new Socket.IO backend for PartyKit

 We are super excited to announce the release of Party.IO, a [Socket.IO](https://socket.io/) backend for PartyKit!

-Socket.IO is a JavaScript library that enables real-time, bidirectional and event-based communication between web clients and servers.
+Socket.IO is an incredibly popular JavaScript library that enables real-time, bidirectional and event-based communication between web clients and servers.
 It's commonly used to build interactive applications where data needs to be exchanged frequently and instantly, such as in chat applications, live content updates, and real-time analytics.

 Socket.IO was created in 2010 by [Guillermo Rauch](https://twitter.com/rauchg) in 2010, right as browsers were starting to support WebSockets.
 It has since grown to be one of the most popular libraries for building real-time applications on the web.

+### Scaling Socket.IO: Enter PartyKit

 However, deploying and scaling Socket.IO servers can be a challenge.
 Unlike serverless computing, where you can simply deploy your code and let the cloud provider handle the rest, Socket.IO requires you to manage your own servers and infrastructure.
 It requires subject matter expertise to provision not just node.js servers, but also Redis servers for scaling and load balancing.
 You also need to get wide coverage across the planet to guarantee low latency for your users.